ueberauth/ueberauth_twitter/README.md

     /auth/twitter

+Query parameters such as `force_login` and `screen_name` will be forwarded to the [OAuth endpoint](https://developer.twitter.com/en/docs/basics/authentication/api-reference/authenticate).
+For example, to always ask for a user name and password (even if logged in to Twitter), initiate the request through:

+    /auth/twitter?force_login=true

 ## Development mode

 As noted when registering your application on the Twitter Developer site, you need to explicitly specify the `oauth_callback` url.
 While in development, this is an example url you need to enter.